txhammer68/plasma-Lockscreen-nest-hub/readme.md

 ## How it works:

-kscreenlocker does not allow internet acesss, so this is a workaround using local files as js variables Using javacript node, python to create js variables written to file system used for variables within qml losckreen files and systemd to update them.
+kscreenlocker does not allow internet acesss, so this is a workaround using local files as JS variables Using javacript node, python to create JS variables written to file system JS for variables within qml losckreen files and systemd to update them.
 Modified Breeze plasma qml files to get the desired effects.
 Designed for 1920x1080 screens.
 I am not a QML/QT expert, maybe someone with better skills could do this more efficently.